 {gauche.configure} A convenience routine to produce typical output.
 It does the following:

-file that contains the value of
+VERSION file that contains the value of

-substitution parameter.
+PACKAGE_VERSION substitution parameter.

-’s under the source directory
+Makefile.in’s under the source directory

-(the value of substitution parameter srcdir
+(the value of substitution parameter srcdir),

-and process them to produce Makefile
+and process them to produce Makefile’s.

-If file … are given, file.in
+If file … are given, file.in are also

 processed as well to produce file.

-below for the details.
+See cf-output below for the details.

 process them as well.